hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 [Apache Avro](https://avro.apache.org/) is a binary data storage format which is schema based.
-The connectors are similar to the local file connectors, but works with binary files stored in _Avro Object Container File_ format.
+The connectors are similar to the local file connectors, but work with binary files stored in _Avro Object Container File_ format.

 To use the Avro connector, you need to add the `hazelcast-jet-avro`